snowch/snowch.github.io/ai-eng/nnfs/nn_architecture_patterns.md

 ## 5) LayerNorm (why transformers use it)

-Normalization keeps activations in a “good” range for training.

-Transformers usually use **LayerNorm**, which normalizes each token vector across its feature dimension.
+LayerNorm normalizes each token vector across its feature dimension.

 For one token vector `x` of shape `(C,)`:
 - compute mean and std across the `C` features
 - normalize: `(x - mean) / std`
-- apply learned scale and shift (optional)
+- apply learned scale and shift

 ### Why LayerNorm (not BatchNorm)?
 BatchNorm depends on batch statistics.
-For variable-length sequences and autoregressive inference, LayerNorm is simpler and behaves consistently.
+For variable-length sequences and autoregressive inference, LayerNorm behaves consistently.

-### Where it appears in transformer blocks
+### Where it appears in transformer blocks (preview)

 Common modern pattern is **pre-norm**:

 1. `x = x + Attention(LN(x))`